Weekend Weather 3-10-13-2023 Half and Half and Frost - NewsBreak

 A 30 percent chance of showers before 7pm.
 Mostly cloudy, with a low around 36.
 North northwest wind 10 to 15 mph, with gusts as high as 20 mph.

-The post Weekend Weather 3-10-13-2023 Half and Half and Frost appeared first on Wilson County Source .
+The post Weekend Weather 3-10-13-2023 Half and Half and Frost appeared first on Cheatham County Source .

 Comments / 0